 I am excited at the prospect of devoting my career to the comparative study of underrepresented immigrant populations.
 Through my historical research, inclusive teaching and public outreach I will continue to share stories of real people doing real things.

-The CCHP is always looking for people to contribute to our digital initiatives.
-Please contact theCCHP@gmail.com if you would like to join or support the Project.
+Egypt Migrations is always looking for people to contribute to our digital initiatives.
+Please contact firstname.lastname@example.org if you would like to join or support the organization.

 Michael Akladios is a PhD candidate in history at York University, working under the supervision of Dr. Roberto Perin.
 Michael’s dissertation is entitled “Ordinary Copts: Ecumenism, Activism, and Belonging in North American Cities, 1954-1985.”
 His study is an examination of the transnational, pluricultural, and ecumenical history of Coptic Christians in Egypt, and then later in the first and largest immigrant communities in Toronto, Montreal, and New York.
 He charts this groups’ immigration, settlement, integration, and associational activities.
-In addition to his doctoral research, Michael is a course director in the Department of History at York University and the founder and project manager of the Coptic Canadian History Project.
+In addition to his doctoral research, Michael is a course director in the Department of History at York University and the founder of Egypt Migrations (formerly the Coptic Canadian History Project).